Deinococcota: Sequenced genomes

 The two Meiothermus species were sequenced under the auspices of the Genomic Encyclopedia of Bacteria and Archaea project (GEBA), which aims at sequencing organisms based on phylogenetic novelty and not on pathogenicity or notoriety.

+As of August 2026, the number of sequenced genomes is 1,341, of which 138 are labelled "reference genome" by NCBI and 921 are metagenome-assembled genomes.